Satyapal Singh Yadav

 He changed political parties at will and was a member of Bharatiya Janata Party, Samajwadi Party, Janata Dal.
-His mentor was Chaudhari Charan Singh and later Chaudhari Ajit Singh.
+His mentor was Chaudhari Charan Singh and later Ajit Singh.

 He died on 23 July 2004.
 His sons entered politics after his death.
 His son is former MLA from Tilhar on a Samajwadi Party ticket and a current MLA from Katra.

-Rajesh Yadav won MLA election in 2012 from Katra Constituency of Shahjahanpur District and Amit Yadav aka Rinku won MLC elections from Pilibhit Shahjahanpur.
+Rajesh Yadav won MLA election in 2007 and 2012 from Katra Constituency of Shahjahanpur District and Amit Yadav aka Rinku won MLC elections from Pilibhit Shahjahanpur.

 Early and personal life

 He was born in village Siura, district Shahjahanpur, Uttar Pradesh.